hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/process-mode/index.md

 # Process Mode

-When moving data from REST API responses to expanded records, HHDataList operates in one of three process modes: copy, manage, or transform.
-Try changing the *Process* dropdown in the HHDataList instance below:
+When processing API responses, HHDataList operates in one of three process modes: copy, manage, or transform.
+To view these modes in action, try changing the *Process* dropdown in the HHDataList instance below:

 <div id="process-mode-datalist" class="hh-data-list my-4"></div>
 <script>